 Last but not least, when you’ve found a good tradesperson, and they’ve done a good job – pay them.
 Pay them promptly.
 Don’t make them wait a month for the money.

 They’re just trying to earn a living – and next time they’re busy and they get a call for an urgent job, who do you think will get priority?
-The person who pays in full and on time – or the person who didn’t?
+The person who paid in full and on time – or the person who didn’t?

 Scroll all the way down to Follow, Share, Like or Comment on this.
 And check out my ‘Sixty and Me’ badge.